IvoLondon/form/README.md

 - A success message "You have been added to the waiting list" should be displayed on successful submission
 - Display error message returned by the api on an unsuccessful submission
 - Accessibility should be considered
-- Design should be loosely based on the Ticketmaster website: https://www.ticketmaster.co.uk/

 ## Additional features: